Chevron

 The specified timeframe is usually 2 months notice from the date on the Section 21 notice.
 The landlord does not have to provide a specific reason for terminating the tenancy.

-A Section 8 notice is employed when a tenant breaches agreement terms, such as rent arrears or anti-social behaviour.
+A Section 8 notice is served when a tenant breaches agreement terms, such as rent arrears or anti-social behaviour.

 Many of the landlords we help experience unpaid rent arrears and anti-social behaviour more than anything else.